dachu02/BinBOT---FREE-trading-Binance-bot/index.md

-## Welcome to BinBOT  - Binance trading BOT app
+## Welcome to BinBOT  - FREE Binance trading BOT app

 Welcome to the official BinBOT site!
 Here you can find all information about new releases, take one copy for you and get some knowledge about how to use the bot.